The monthly FT-Peterson US Economic Monitor tracks voter sentiment towards the US economy ahead of the presidential

 Americans have become more alarmed about the state of the global economy since the coronavirus outbreak began.

 When the poll was first introduced in October, voters said the number one threat to the US economy voters was tensions with major trading partners such as China and Mexico.

-The top concern is now a potential global slowdown, with almost one-third believing it to be the single biggest threat to the US economy, compared with just 13 per cent in October last year.
+The top concern is now a potential global slowdown, with almost three in ten believing it to be the single biggest threat to the US economy, compared with just 13 per cent in October last year.
 Rising healthcare costs are a close second, with 26 per cent saying that was their biggest concern — a sharp increase on the previous month.